dmcqueen/token-identity-drift/README.md

 * `Ġlead` as a **verb** (“She will lead the team…”)
 * `Ġlead` as a **metal** (“The pipes were contaminated with lead.”)

-At each transformer layer, we compare:
+At each transformer layer, I compare:

 * the hidden-state vector for `Ġlead` in context A
 * with the hidden-state vector for `Ġlead` in context B